 You'll find something really cool happens while your hair is under the plastic.
 The combination of heat and oil causes all the little louses to scurry to the outside of your hair away from your scalp and you should be able to pick them off easily.

 If possible, use a really good nit comb to go through your hair completely afterwards to catch any bugs that didn't make it to the top.

 Natural Solution #3: Vinegar

-White vinegar works best for making it easier to remove the nits from your hair.
+White vinegar works best for removing the head lice nits (eggs) from your hair.

 Have a small, flat container close by that you can pour some white vinegar in.
 This is what you will use to dip your nit comb or whatever comb you are using into the vinegar.
 Keep the comb moist with vinegar as you work through the hair.
 The vinegar acts as a glue remover for the nits and makes it easier to remove them.